dundonite/dundon.blog./backlog/backlog.md

   - How others see you vs self-perception
   - Scoliosis and that cheap fancy mirror break-in plan
 - Taking notes (Jupyter, markdown, pandoc, LaTeX, /usr/bin/pandoc --standalone --mathjax --mathml -f markdown -t html "%" > "$(echo % | sed 's/\.md$/\.html/g')")
+- The end determines the morality, not the means.
+Khan Academy is gamified and I love it, but I turn off Instagram notifications.
+Can we get people hooked on healthy habits?
+Can we stop cursing the techniquest to encourage habits?